ugr-sail/sinergym/docs/source/pages/wrappers.rst

 Each episode directory includes a **monitor** folder with several CSV files for data such as observations, actions, rewards, infos, and custom metrics.
 For more details, see :ref:`Output Format`.

+Observations and infos CSV has one row more than the rest of the files, as they are saved at the beginning of the episode (reset).
+Then, for a given row with the same index, there would be the observation and info, the action taken in that state and the reward obtained from that action in that state.

 WandBLogger
 -------------